 - Better quality of content: a content workflow management system helps you define and document set down processes for completing a task.

 When a problem arises, troubleshooting is made easier.
 You can quickly identify where precisely in the content production pipeline is substandard.

 Team members also know their roles, what to do, or who to reach out to in such a situation.
 Hence, content creation is not haphazard nor rushed, resulting in a better quality of content.

 - Creates room for automation of repeatable processes: you don’t have to be stuck all day sending emails, hand-filling a content calendar, or responding to eternal social media responses.

 A content workflow management system helps you organize these processes and introduce specific software to manage repeatable tasks and processes.

-With the right automation tools, your content strategy and workflow become easier to execute and monitor.
+With the right AI marketing tools, your content strategy and workflow become easier to execute and monitor.

-According to stat, 75% of businesses use one form of automation or the other, and you should not be left behind.
+According to state, 75% of businesses use one form of automation or the other, and you should not be left behind.

 - Enhances other aspects of content strategy: after a perfect execution and your content gets published, what next?
 I hope you do not think that’s the end?

 You have to promote your content, track results, and optimize content for better performance as the need arises.